b0mbays/continuously_casting_dashboards/README.md

 ### YAML Configuration

 The integration also supports YAML configuration.
 If you have an existing YAML configuration, it will be automatically imported into the UI configuration when you add the integration.
-After import, you should remove the YAML configuration to avoid conflicts.

 **Note**: After importing YAML configuration, it is recommended to manage your configuration through the UI.
-While YAML configuration is still supported, using the UI provides a more user-friendly experience and better validation of settings.

 To configure the integration via YAML, add the following to your `configuration.yaml` file: